 For some reason, this is software that I just don’t see mentioned enough.
-It’s a truthfully useful and high quality plugin that can really help bass players of all styles reach for good tones and achieve them.
+It’s a pretty useful and solid quality plugin that can really help bass players of all styles reach for good tones and achieve them.

 I have been reviewing plugins both new and old.
 The older plugins can look really dated next to the newer plugins at times which makes it easy to notice things for the review.
 Even after reviewing some really nice looking plugins, GK Amplification 2 pro or GKA as we will call it, still looks pretty good.
 The amps still look crisp, the GUI is detailed but still easy to navigate and overall, the cosmetics of the plugin have held up well.
 On a subtle note, I really like the grill logo on the bottom left of the GUI, it’s a nice touch.

-From the discussions I have been a part of that concerned GKA, I gather the authenticity is in check.
-While I can’t speak to the authenticity of the plugin’s featured amps, I can attest to the realism of the tone.
-The attack and response sound and feel nice.
+From the discussions I have been a part of that concerned GKA, I gather the authenticity is pretty well in-check.
+While I can’t speak to the authenticity of the plugin’s featured amps, I can say the attack and response sound and feel nice.
 This plugin has always had a nice punch to it and Gallien Krueger amps really do have a signature tone that seems to take shape in one way or another in the majority of their products.

 Each amp in GKA has a different set of controls as well as a different set of capabilities so I will go over them separately.
 I ran through them all with nothing else in the chain and then again with just a little compression and EQ.